Daniel009891/pooch-book-front/README.md

 ### **User Demographic**

+This application has been designed for users with all kinds of pets and ages, to showcase their pets adventures and to make friends with like minded owners.
+Make your fury best friend a profile and start interacting!

 ### **Site Goals**

+The goal for this site has been to build a content sharing platform to allow users to make social media profiles for their pets.
+Including adding posts, following and unfollowing each other, liking or downvoting posts, as well as saving your favourite posts.
+A search bar is also provided to search for posts using keywords, or simply search a users name.

 ### **Audience**

+For animal lovers and their pets!
+Owners looking to make friends or simply an animal lover with no pets!
+All are accepted.

 ### **User Stories**
 User Stories and Backend Tasks can be found in this GitHub repository project Kanban board, and for this project, all user stories can be found [here](https://github.com/users/Daniel009891/projects/4)